 The new fields have already been added to the API output to allow you to migrate your integration.

 The current fields will be redacted from the APIs on the 18th November.
 Please ensure you have migrated to the new fields by this date.

-Currently the Meltwater API and Streaming API provides the AVE field for YouTube data.
+Currently the Meltwater API provides the AVE field for YouTube data.
 To comply with YouTube terms of service this field will be redacted in the API from 18th November.